 ARE THERE OTHER WAYS TO SERVE CAVIAR?

 Caviar can really go with anything.
-If you want to experiment with how to serve caviar at home, remember that the saltiness of caviar pairs best with buttery dishes.
+If you want to experiment with how to eat caviar at home, remember that the saltiness of caviar pairs best with buttery dishes.
 You can put it on pasta, polenta, or potatoes.
-If you want to add a luxurious twist to breakfast, serve caviar with an omelette and smoked salmon.
+If you want to add a luxurious twist to breakfast, serve caviar with an omelet and smoked salmon.

-Our favourite way to serve a delicious appetizer of caviar is with a Mother of Pearl spoon.
+Our favorite way to serve a delicious appetizer of caviar is with a Mother of Pearl spoon.

 It is our privilege to deliver the world’s best caviar at fair pricing.
 Don’t keep it a secret.
 Imperia wants to be your family friend in the caviar business.